 In concrete terms, it is critical that people living with mental health conditions have continued access to treatment.
 Changes in approaches to the provision of mental health care and psychosocial support are showing signs of success in some countries.
 In Madrid, when more than 60% of mental health beds were converted to care for people with COVID-19, where possible, people with severe conditions were moved to private clinics to ensure continuity of care.
 Local policy-makers identified emergency psychiatry as an essential service to enable mental health-care workers to continue outpatient services over the phone.
 Home visits were organized for the most serious cases.
-Teams from Egypt, Kenya, Nepal, Malaysia, and New Zealand, among others, have reported creating increased capacity of emergency telephone lines for mental health to reach people in need.
+Teams from Egypt, Kenya, Nepal, Malaysia, and New Zealand, among others, have reported creating an increased capacity of emergency telephone lines for mental health to reach people in need.

 Support for community actions that strengthen social cohesion and reduce loneliness, particularly for the most vulnerable, such as older people, must continue.
-Such support is required from government, local authorities, the private sector and members of the general public, with initiatives such as the provision of food parcels, regular phone check-ins with people living alone, and organization of online activities for intellectual and cognitive stimulation.
+Such support is required from the government, local authorities, the private sector, and members of the general public, with initiatives such as the provision of food parcels, regular phone check-ins with people living alone, and organization of online activities for intellectual and cognitive stimulation.

 An opportunity to build back better

 The scaling-up and reorganization of mental health services that are now needed on a global scale is an opportunity to build a mental health system that is fit for the future,” said Dévora Kestel, Director of the Department of Mental Health and Substance Use at WHO.
 “This means developing and funding national plans that shift care away from institutions to community services, ensuring coverage for mental health conditions in health insurance packages and building the human resource capacity to deliver quality mental health and social care in the community.”

 Post Source: WHO News Room in lieu of World Mental Health Day 2020